Axobot-org/Axobot/docs/moderator.rst

 * :code:`role list <role>`: List every members who are in a specific role, if this number is under 200.
 The bot must have "`Embed Links <perms.html#embed-links>`_" permission to display the result.
 Please check note 2.

+* :code:`role server-list`: Liste every role of your server, with the members count.
+The bot must have "`Embed Links <perms.html#embed-links>`_" permission to display the result.
+Please check note 2.

 .. warning:: (1) The bot need the "`Manage roles <perms.html#manage-roles>`_" permission, also his highest role need to be higher than the role he's trying to edit.
     (2) You need to have the "`Manage roles <perms.html#manage-roles>`_" permission (or be an administrator) to use this command.
 Else, Zbot won't react.